The Common Lisp Cookbook – Loop, iteration, mapping

 NIL

-We could also write the preceding loop using the IF construct.
+We could also write the preceding loop using if and a counter variable y:

 for y from 1